pranjalverma/games/Space Invaders/README.md

 # Space Invaders

-A classic galactic battle to defend your planet; built using my current fav 2D game engine called LÖVE, in Lua. ♥️
+A classic galactic battle to defend your planet; built using my current fav 2D game engine called LÖVE, in Lua. ♥️ (completed)

 ### Screenshots: